 Why study this subject?

-The Integrated Master’s Film and TV Production prepares you for a range of careers in film and television and related industries, including streaming services and production for other forms of internet-based digital media given the wide spectrum of the course.
+This Integrated Master’s in Film and TV Production prepares you for a range of careers in film and television and related industries, including streaming services and production for other forms of internet-based digital media given the wide spectrum of the course.
 Upon completion of the course, you can hit the ground running for the role you enter in to.

 You'll gain skills in filmmaking and related multimedia from pre-production to promotion, this means that upon graduation you will be prepared technically and creatively for various industry skills and professionalism.